Unlock Your Potential as a Licensed Mental Health Counselor with Our Accredited Program

-Completion of the mental health counseling track is the first step toward fulfillment of a Massachusetts mental health counselor license.
+Completion of the mental health counseling track, offered by the Psychology Department, is the first step toward fulfillment of a Massachusetts mental health counselor license.
 Successful completion of these 60 credits, will offer students the opportunity to apply for licensure as mental health counselors.
 The program of study for mental health counselors consists of thirty-six (36) credits of required core courses, 12 credits of electives, and 12 credits of internship (600 hours).
 Practicum requirements for licensure are included in several core courses, as well as two supervision classes.

 Completion of the mental health counseling track is the first step toward fulfillment of a Massachusetts mental health counselor license (LMHC).
 The program of study for mental health counselors consists of thirty-six (36) credits of required core courses, twelve (12) credits of electives related to mental health counseling, and (12) credits of internship (600 hours).
 Practicum requirements for licensure are included in several core courses, as well as two supervision classes.
 To review the handbook on Mental Health Counseling refer to the link below

 To learn about requirements for a Licensed Mental Health Counselor (LMHC) in Massachusetts, please see 262 CMR 2.0 at the following link: